-Growing your business takes time.
+Growing your business or a blog takes time.
 That means you have to find time in your day to devote to writing.
 And marketing.
 And everything else.
 If you want to find time to work, you’ve got to minimize your decisions.
 An annual meal plan can help!

 I had to stop and think.
 I even resorted to rummaging through cupboards and Googling what to make with two or three random ingredients.

-It took a lot of brain power that should have been focused on something else.
+It took a lot of brain power that could have been focused on something else.

 Each July (when we’re not homeschooling) I work with the kids to create a new annual plan.
 We find the recipes, build a master shopping list, and go all out to get the plan complete.

 How to Make an Annual Meal Plan